ssahadevan-pivotal/pcf-hugo-workshop/content/post/intro.md

         Broad Agenda (We will have breaks in between sessions)

-        9:30 - 10:30: GM's Current and Desired Model of Software Delivery (3 Use Cases) -- Mano and GM Team
+        9:30 - 10:30: Garmin's Current and Desired Model of Software Delivery (3 Use Cases) -- Mano and Garmin Team

-        10:30 - 11:30: Pivotal (and VMWare)'s approach to GM's desired state (Fulfilment of Use Cases)- Pivotal
+        10:30 - 11:30: Pivotal (and VMWare)'s approach to Garmin's desired state (Fulfilment of Use Cases)- Pivotal

         == LUNCH ==